gkiarashv/xv6/contributions/Oct 31 2023/README.md

 ## getsched
-The `getsched` retrieves the scheduling algorithm of the Kernel:
+The `getsched` retrieves the scheduling algorithm of the kernel:
 ```
 getsched(int * sch);
 ```